syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 After importing the package, initialize the range slider widget as a child of any widget.
 Here, the range slider widget is added as a child of the Container widget.
 The default value of the `min` and `max` property of the SfRangeSlider is 0.0 and 1.0 respectively.
 So, the `values` property must be given within the range.

-N> You must update the `values` property inside the `setState` function for the movement of the thumb in the range slider.
+N> The range slider passes the new values to the [`onChanged`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/onChanged.html) callback but does not change its state until the parent widget rebuilds the range slider with new values.

 {% tabs %}
 {% highlight Dart %}